joushvak17/Protein-Structure-Prediction-Software/README.md

 ---
 - sequences.fasta: File that has the unaligned sequences which are preprocessed
 - aligned_sequences.fasta: File that has the aligned sequences which were done using Clustal Omega

+IntegrationOpenMM:
+- IntegrationOpenMM.ipynb: File that integrates OpenMM into the protein structure prediction software
+---
+- PDBTest.pdb: File that contains the PDB test file used for integration testing